 - If a dispute occurs, then to make a further award

 Under section 6 of the Party Wall Act, a notice is served upon the adjoining owner surveyor in case of building works involving adjacent excavations.
 Two types of excavations are discussed under section 6 of the Act.

 - Excavation done within 3 meters of the building of your neighbour

 - Excavation done within 6 meters of the building of your neighbour

 The proposal to strengthen or safeguard the foundations of the building must be present in the notice.
-The notice will also include the plans and drawings of the location of excavation with respect to the building and also the depth of the excavation activity.
-In addition, the name and address of the person undertaking the work should also be included in the notice.
-A detailed explanation of the work, the name and address of the affected party, and the date of start are also included in the notice.
+The notice will also include the plans and drawings of the excavation location with respect to the building and the depth of the excavation activity.
+Also, the name and address of the person undertaking the work are included in the notice.
+A detailed explanation of the work, name, address of the affected party, and the start date are also included.

-The role of Adjoining owner surveyors is very important in resolving the conflicts that arise.
-The Adjoining surveyor aims to safeguard the interests of the customers and to decrease the expenses to the minimum rate in case of damages occurring during construction work done by the owner of the building.go back
+The role of Adjoining owner surveyors is vital in resolving the conflicts that arise.
+The Adjoining surveyor aims to safeguard the interests of the customers and decrease the expenses to the minimum rate in case of damages occurring during construction work done by the building owner.go back